Harnessing your enthusiasm to exercise will carry you through the ebbs and flows that mark any exercise routine.

-For runners interested in training for a 5k, Florida Hospital has a 9-week program to guide you.
-Called MISSION: 5k, it taps the expertise of Florida Hospital sports medicine professionals to give you the motivation and support to run a 5k.
+For runners interested in training for a 5k, AdventHealth has a 9-week program to guide you.
+Called MISSION: 5k, it taps the expertise of AdventHealth sports medicine professionals to give you the motivation and support to run a 5k.

 Mix it up

 Perhaps the best way to prevent running injuries is to broaden your exercise horizons.